Rita Houston's "Whole Wide World" Finale

 Paul Cavalconte and Rita Houston in 2018 during a fundraising drive (photo by Kerri Comerford for WFUV)

-FUV's Program Director Rita Houston, who passed away on December 15, recorded her final edition of "The Whole Wide World" with longtime friend and co-host Paul Cavalconte in early December.
+FUV's Program Director Rita Houston, who passed away on December 15, 2020, recorded her final edition of "The Whole Wide World" with longtime friend and co-host Paul Cavalconte in early December.
 That show aired on Friday, December 18.
-Above, you can listen to the show stream on demand.
+Here, you can listen to the show stream on demand.
+Paul writes:

 For over 25 years, Rita Houston has brought countless hours of unforgettable radio to WFUV listeners.
 Many New Yorkers, and now worldwide web listeners, can mark their life changes by songs and words that Rita shared through this magical, eternal medium of broadcasting.

 They say the waves keep going on forever through space, as long as we keep sending them.
 But everything ends eventually and radio waves carrying Rita's music choices and unmistakable voice aired one last time for "The Whole Wide World" on December 18, 2020.
 We had hoped that she could enjoy the pre-recorded show listening at home, in the good company of Laura, Deb, Banjo and Emmylou.

 When she passed on Tuesday, December 15, we knew that the ultimate honor would be to give her the last word.
 It's fitting that Rita's mighty radio legacy concludes in what I believe to be her finest hour: a frank, unvarnished, brave expression of who she is and how deeply this connection to music, and her audience, matters to her.
 That I could participate as co-host for Rita's farewell "The Whole Wide World" is beyond an honor; it's a deep expression of trust and friendship that I will cherish forever, culminating the many on-air years that we've shared.